 The 2015 Mercedes-Benz CLA 250 comes standard with things you'd expect, like cruise control, a power driver's seat, and a leather-wrapped steering wheel.
 However, we were surprised that more advanced features like rain-sensing windshield wipers were part of the package as well.
 Keyless ignition, start-stop technology and adaptive braking with hill-start assist are also standard.
 Bluetooth is standard on the base model, as is a USB port.
 CLA45 AMG models come with a more powerful engine and standard all-wheel drive, and also include the Sport Package that's available on the CLA250 models.

-Spring for the Premium Package ($2,300), and you'll get a harman/kardon Logic7 Surround Sound system with SiriusXM satellite radio, heated seats (which are also available a la carte), and a few other goodies.
-A Multimedia Package ($2,370) offers a bigger 7-inch screen with navigation and SiriusXM traffic & weather, as well as a 10-gig music hard drive and a rearview camera.
-Standalone options include 4Matic all-wheel drive, blind-spot assist, and the "self-parking" Parktronic feature.
+Most options are available in packages, like the Premium Package that adds keyless entry, as well as a harman/kardon Logic7 Surround Sound system, heated seats (which are also available a la carte) and a few other goodies.
+A Multimedia Package offers a bigger 7-inch screen with navigation and SiriusXM traffic and weather, as well as a 10-gig music hard drive and a rearview camera.
+Stand-alone options include 4Matic all-wheel drive, blind-spot assist and the "self-parking" Parktronic feature.

 Under the Hood

 You have your choice of engines in Mercedes-Benz's entry-level sedan.
 The CLA250 gets a turbocharged 2.0-liter inline-4 producing 208 horsepower, available in either FWD or AWD.
 The CLA45 AMG version of that engine puts out an astonishing 355 horsepower to all four wheels.
 The AMG engine is the first 4-cylinder engine from Mercedes-Benz's in-house tuning branch.
 Both are mated to 7-speed dual-clutch automatic transmissions.

 2.0-liter turbocharged inline-4 (CLA250)